edd07/jotdown/README.md

 Output style
 ------------

-Jotdown includes a `style.css` file that will be embedded in every HTML document in `<style>` tags.
+Jotdown includes a `style.css` file that will be embedded in every HTML document in `<style>` tags if a custom stylesheet is not specified.
 This file can be edited to produce any document style the user wants.
-By default, it uses a stylesheet based on the [Solarized](http://ethanschoonover.com/solarized) color scheme for maximum readability.
+The default stylesheet is based on the [Solarized](http://ethanschoonover.com/solarized) color scheme for maximum readability.